AEW TNT Championship: Belt designs

 The TNT Championship belt consists of six plates, which were originally on a red leather strap.
 The central plate prominently features the TNT network logo, with AEW's logo above and a red banner below saying "CHAMPION".
 The two inner side plates feature "Tara on Techwood", 1050 Techwood Drive in Atlanta, the original home of TNT.
 The two outer side plates feature AEW's logo, while a third smaller side plate on the far right also features the promotion's logo.
 Initially unveiled at Double or Nothing on May 23, the belt had no plating due to production delays caused by the COVID-19 pandemic.
 It was revealed that the final version would have gold plating and be unveiled at a later date.
-The belt was produced by AEW's primary belt maker, Ron Edwardsen of Red Leather.
+The belt was produced by AEW's then-primary belt maker, Ron Edwardsen of Red Leather.
 He mentioned that the final version of the TNT Championship would have both gold and nickel plating, as well as a relief TNT logo.
 The completed version of the belt was shown on AEW's Twitter just a few hours before the August 12 episode of Dynamite, where the finished design debuted for Cody's match against Scorpio Sky, where Cody retained.

 After the unexpected passing of Mr. Brodie Lee, the championship's second title holder, in December 2020, AEW retired the red strap version of the championship belt that had been used up to that point to honor Lee, similar to how sports teams retire a number.
 During night one of the special New Year's Smash episode of Dynamite on January 6, 2021, a new belt was unveiled by Darby Allin.
 The new belt features the same design as the previous one, but on a black leather strap instead of red.

 After Sammy Guevara defeated Miro to win the title on the September 29, 2021, episode of Dynamite, Guevara was presented with an updated design of the standard championship belt to replace Miro's custom belt.
 This new belt returned to the design of the standard black strap version introduced by Darby Allin, but with rhinestones added in the circular area behind the relief TNT logo.
 The original designer of the TNT Championship, Ron Edwardsen, also created the updated belt, which featured 1,577 rhinestones.
 Edwardsen nicknamed it the "TNT Bling" belt.
 Although initially a custom version for Guevara, other champions held this version until January 2023.
 After Allin defeated Samoa Joe to win his second TNT Championship, the title's design changed back to the mirror-finish nickel plating behind the TNT logo.
+After Kevin Knight won the title at Dynasty on April 12, 2026, he reintroduced the "Bling" belt on April 15.